 Examines how projects for "development" have been conceived and carried out in colonial and post-colonial Africa, and how they have been represented and understood by African people, governments, and international actors.
 Explores the interaction of ideas and experience-from changing economic and political theories to the daily practices of farmers, bureaucrats, activists, and scholars.

-Satisfies a major requirement in History.
+Satisfies a major or minor requirement in History.

-Satisfies a major requirement in Africana Studies.
+Satisfies a requirement in the Africana Studies major (Geographic Region: Africa).

-Satisfies the Historical Thought distribution requirement.
+Satisfies the Historical Thought requirement.

 Satisfies the Justice, Equality, and Community requirement